 3. DET – Duolingo English Test

-We hope you are clear about the language tests you might need to take for Switzerland.
-You can also find more information about studying abroad on the Study in Switzerland and Available Programs in Europe pages!
+We hope this article helps clarify the language tests you might need to take to study in Switzerland.
+You can also find more information about studying abroad on the Study in Switzerland and Available Programs in Europe pages.

 About the Author: Hyun Lee